$45M mansion sale reflects hot Hawaii real estate market | WTOP

 “They were not set on a particular island,” she said.
 “They wanted to understand the culture and what made each island different.”

-They ultimately decided on the 21,700-square-foot home designed by Mexican architect Ricardo Legorreta because of an attribute that’s rare to find in most Hawaii neighborhoods, Perry said: “They wanted to be able to walk.”
+They ultimately decided on the 21,700-square-foot home designed by Mexican architect Ricardo Legorreta because of an attribute that is rare to find in most Hawaii neighborhoods, Perry said: “They wanted to be able to walk.”

 The location allows them to take long walks on the beach and along tree-lined sidewalks.